kancharlaNarmadha/1B/README.md

-# EX 8B IO & FILE -READER/WRITER
+# EX 8C FILTER INPUT/OUTPUT STREAMS
 ## DATE:
 ## AIM:
-To write a Java Program to read the content from the String using Reader
+To write a Java Program to get the actual number of available bytes in the file using filter input stream.

-Note: Get the Input String from the User and Display the Content of the String using predefined function

- Initialize char[] array = new char[39];
+Note:Already sample.txt file was created.
+Read the input from the user for read method